Is home insurance mandatory?

 Do I need home insurance if I own a flat?

-If you're a freeholder:
+If you're a freeholder

-If you're a leaseholder:
+If you're a leaseholder

-Contents insurance is also optional if you own a flat, regardless of whether you're a freeholder or a leaseholder.
+Contents insurance is optional if you own a flat, regardless of whether you're a freeholder or a leaseholder.

 Do I need home insurance if I rent?